katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.6.rst

 Deprecation notices
 -------------------

-The following modules will be removed in Ansible 2.10.
+The following modules will be removed in Assible 2.10.
 Please update your playbooks accordingly.

 * ``openshift`` use ``k8s`` instead.